taehyounpark/queryosity/README.md

 - Propagation of systematic variations through an analysis.
 - Customizable logic & output of analysis results.

-## Key concepts
+## Lightning summary

-A clear way to define the logic data analysis procedures is crucial not only for the technical robustness of the results, but also to enable a way for analyzers to consistently extend and investigate complicated dataset transformation procedures as a project develops.
+A clear way to define the logic of the data analysis procedures is crucial not only for the technical robustness of the results, but also for analyzers to be able to consistently extend existing ones as a project develops.
-This library provide an ***_abstract_*** interface for users to achieve these features.
+This library provide an _abstract_ interface for users to achieve this.

-- An `analysis` entity that represents the entire dataset.
+- An `analysis` entity represents the dataset to be processed.
-- Performing an operation outputs a `delayed` node representing the booked action.
+- An operation returns a `delayed` node representing the booked action, which is lazily-executed if and only when its result can be triggered.
-  - The processing of the dataset performing booked actions are triggered upon accessing the result of a node.
-- Further operations can be done in the context of existing ones, which are provided as input arguments.
+  - Further operations can be done in the context of existing ones as its input arguments.
-  - By construction, the computation graph is prevented from forming recursions.
 - A node can be systematically `varied` for which an alternate definition of the action is included in the analysis.
-  - All other operations that involve varied nodes carry them through, such that the end results represent the full union of all applicable variations.
-  - The propagation is "transparent", meaning no changes to the rest of interface calls are needed to see the variations in effect.

-Some of these paradigms are already standard tools in other programming languages such as Python (e.g. `dask.delayed`), while others (e.g. `varied<T>`) is not as much so.
+  - They are transparently propagated through any other nodes that the varied node(s) participate it.

 ## Prerequisites
 - C++17 standard compiler (tested with Clang 14 and GCC 11)